Olive oil directly from the producer for enjoyment like on the Mediterranean

 Organic olive oil directly from the producer in Andalusia

 Olive oil from Europe is good for the planet.
-Olive tree forests are a carbon sink, they pull carbon dioxide from the atmosphere and store it in the soil.
-The production of one liter of olive oil removes around 2 kg of CO10 from the atmosphere.
+Olive tree forests are a CO₂ sink; they draw carbon dioxide from the atmosphere and then bind it in the soil.
+Producing one liter of olive oil removes around 10 kg of CO₂ from the atmosphere.
 This crop alone makes up for up to a third of all greenhouse gas emissions in Andalusia.
-The south of Spain is one of the most important olive oil producing regions in the world.
-Also, olive groves prevent erosion and desertification.
-In Spain alone there are over 2 million olive trees.
+The south of Spain is also one of the most important olive oil producing regions in the world.
+Olive groves also prevent erosion and desertification.
+Over 340 million olive trees grow in Spain alone.
 This is the largest forest in the world planted by humans.

 Buying olive oil directly from the producer is sustainable

 If you buy your organic olive oil directly from the producer, you are not only doing something good for the environment.
 You also support the olive farmers.
-In this way you contribute directly to their upkeep.
-Thanks to Corona, olive farmers from the Mediterranean region are now also offering their olive oils for sale online.
-With every liter that you buy directly from the producer, you help him sell his products.
+In this way you contribute directly to their maintenance.
+Since Corona, olive farmers from the Mediterranean region have also been offering their olive oils for sale online.
+With every liter you buy directly from the producer, you help them sell their products.
+In this way, you also support local producers with every purchase.

 Cooking with olive oil straight from the producer: recipe tips

-Vegetables such as tomatoes, zucchini or peppers are often roasted or grilled in olive oil.
-A method of preparation that is not only simple, but also healthy.
+Vegetables such as tomatoes, zucchini and peppers are often fried or grilled in olive oil.
+A method of preparation that is not only simple but also healthy.
 The world's largest producer of olive oil is Europe.
-When preparing vegetables such as asparagus, the cooking oil allows cooking on the grill or in the pan.
+When preparing vegetables such as asparagus, the cooking oil also allows them to be cooked on the grill or in the pan.
 This keeps the asparagus juicy on the inside.
-Both the nutrients of the oil and the vegetables are preserved.
-If you use an olive oil of a variety like Cornicabra, it gives the asparagus an aroma reminiscent of Mediterranean cuisine.
-Olive oil also refines the taste of dishes such as guacamole.
+Both the nutrients of the oil and the vegetables are retained.
+If you use an olive oil of a variety like Cornicabra, it also gives the asparagus a flavor that is reminiscent of Mediterranean cuisine.
+In dishes such as guacamole, olive oil also improves the taste.

 asparagus

-Asparagus with olive oil Photo: djd/Oliveoilworldtour Recipe ideas
+Asparagus with olive oil Photo: djd and Oliveoilworldtour Recipe ideas

 Recipe tip 1: Fried green asparagus